 The Police and Crime Commissioner is required by law to produce a Police and Crime Plan.
 The Plan sets out the Police and Crime Commissioner’s

 Vision, Priorities and Mission, the clear strategic aims of which are communicated on the Police and Crime Commissioner’s website and through various communications.
 This provides an operating model for business planning.
 Following the election in May 2021, a new Police and Crime Plan was published in November 2021.
+Updates on delivering the Plan are provided to the Police and Crime Panel.
+The updates show that 100% of the Plan was delivered by the end of 2023/24.

 An implementation plan has been established and is managed through programme and project management to ensure every element of the Police and Crime Plan is tracked, monitored and delivered.

-Risks and issues are managed through project leads within the OPCC and escalated through Senior Responsible Owners (SRO’s) to executive-level governance within the Implementation Board | Oversight and Scrutiny (IBOS).
+Risks and issues are managed through project leads within the OPCC and escalated through the Senior Responsible Owner (SRO’s) to executive-level governance within the Implementation Board | Oversight and Scrutiny (IBOS).
 This ensures programme and project risk factors are considered, recorded and, where required, addressed.

-The implementation plan also captures and discharges the associated PCC’s statutory responsibilities within the Police Reform and Social Responsibility Act 2011 (oversight & scrutiny – ‘holding to account’ arrangements).
-This enables delivery on the priorities of the Police and Crime Plan and ensures alignment with the strategic direction of the OPCC.
+The implementation plan also captures and discharges the associated PCC’s statutory responsibilities within the PRSRA (oversight & scrutiny – ‘holding to account’ arrangements).
+This enables delivery of the Police and Crime Plan and ensures alignment with the strategic direction of the OPCC.

 The Police and Crime Commissioner has a clear governance framework for corporate decision making.
 The Police and Crime Commissioner’s decisions have clear guidance and protocols on decision making and templates for decision reports.
 All decisions are published, albeit that consideration is given to redacting some elements where this is necessary and proportionate.